alsalafiyyah/alsalafiyyah.github.io/_biography/binbaz.md

 May Allah help us benefit from his knowledge.

 ### His Death:
-Shaykh Ibn Baz (may Allah be merciful to him) died on Thursday, 27 Muharram, 1420 A.H. when he was 89 years old.
+Shaykh Abdul-Aziz Ibn Baz (may Allah be merciful to him) died on Thursday, 27 Muharram, 1420 A.H. when he was 89 years old.
 He spent his life exerting his utmost efforts to seek good deeds, attain knowledge, call to Allah, fight in Allah’s Cause, fulfill the needs of Muslims, and help them.
 May Allah be merciful to him, forgive him, give him access to His Spacious Paradise, lighten his grave, let him dwell with the pious, and gather us with him in the abode of His Honor and Mercy.

 So many people offered the Funeral Prayer over him after the Friday Prayer, which gives evidence to the fact of how much he was loved.